RRua/rrua.github.io/_pages/about.md

 Latest news (Last Update: Nov 2024)
 ======
-Here's a revised version of your updates:

----

 **November 2024**: I’m excited to share that I am joining NYU Abu Dhabi as a Postdoctoral Researcher.